-The principal mode of instruction is lecture.
+The principal mode of instruction is two weekly lectures throughout the block, with interactive participation and discussion by students.
 All lectures and assigned readings will be in English.

-The first exam and the retake exam will be composed of multiple choice and open answer questions.
+The first exam and the retake exam will be composed of 50% multiple choice and 50% open answer questions, all in English.
 Students will complete the open answer questions in English.

-The time and location of inspection and debriefing of the exam will be announced via Blackboard no later than the publication of the grades.
+The time and location of inspection and debriefing of the exam will be announced via Brightspace no later than the publication of the grades.